kso512/ansible-install-mpd/README.md

 ## Role Variables

-The defaults shown below work "out-of-the-box" and only need customization if they don't meet your needs.
+The defaults shown below should work "out-of-the-box" and only need customization if they don't meet your needs.

 | Name | Description | Default Value |
 | ---- | ----------- | ------------- |